Housing and Culinary Services Contract 2023-24

 - The use or possession of dangerous weapons or materials within the residence halls is strictly prohibited.
-This includes firearms, other weapons and ammunition.
-Dangerous weapons or materials include, but are not limited to: handguns, automatic and semiautomatic firearms, compressed air guns (e.g. CO2 air guns/paintball guns), pellet guns, bb guns, or a weapon of any description, including but not limited to ballistic or explosive devices, incendiary devices, fireworks, ammunition, or knives used for hunting, to either cause or infer harm to self or others.
+Dangerous weapons or materials include, but are not limited to: handguns, automatic and semiautomatic firearms, compressed air guns (e.g. CO2 air guns/paintball guns), pellet guns, bb guns, ballistic or explosive devices, incendiary devices, fireworks, ammunition, knives used for hunting, or any other item that is used to cause or infer harm.

 - Gambling of any sort is forbidden.

 - Pets (except for fish) are not permitted.
-Service animals and assistance animals will be permitted in accordance with Ohio University policy.
+Service animals and assistance animals may be permitted in accordance with the Housing Accommodations section, above.

 - Tampering with or misuse of fire alarm systems and firefighting equipment is prohibited.

-- University-owned property may not be removed from the assigned room.
-Costs associated with room damage or extra custodial services will be charged to the residents of the room.
+- Costs associated with damage to Campus Housing rooms or extra custodial services will be charged to the Residents assigned to the affected room.

 - Lofts must conform to requirements established by Ohio University.
 Home constructed lofts are not permitted.
 Unapproved personal furnishings that do not meet Ohio University requirements are prohibited.
 Loft information may be found under the “Furnishings and Amenities” tab.